 - Advanced methods for social network analysis (SNA)

 - Creative Approaches to Qualitative Researching

 - Introduction to social network analysis (SNA) using UCINET and Netdraw

 - Introductory and Advanced Structural Equation Modelling and Generalized Latent Variable Modelling with Mplus

 - A Hands-On Introduction to Agent-Based Modelling

 The school offers a range of specialised courses covering a variety of topics that are particularly relevant to postgraduate and ECR research in humanities and social sciences.
 The selection includes software training, qualitative and quantitative analysis, area studies, and research design.
 The course content is based on approaches from across the various schools in the Faculty of Humanities at the University of Manchester.

-We also offer partial catering of the event, optional social outings during the summer school period, and advice on transport and accommodation if you are travelling to Manchester to attend a course.
+We also offer day time catering of the event, optional social outings during the summer school period, and advice on transport and accommodation if you are travelling to Manchester to attend a course.

-Courses are offered at competitive introductory rates for the first year, and places are limited, so please book early to secure your place.
-The course fee is for a single course, and includes 28 hours of face-to-face teaching over 5 days, and lunch on 3 days.
+Courses are offered at competitive rates with limited subsidised places for University of Manchester students, places are limited, so please book early to secure your place.
+The course fee is for a single course, and includes 28 hours of face-to-face teaching over 5 days, and lunch on 4 days.